mozilla/uniffi-rs/examples/README.md

   code, through rust and back again.
 * [`./fxa-client`](./fxa-client/) doesn't work yet, but it contains aspirational example of what the UDL might look like for an actual real-world component.
+* [`./documentation`](./documentation/) demonstrates extraction of documentation comments from Rust code and their attachment to the resulting foreign language bindings.

 Each example has the following structure: